 - Add more protein: Add diced chicken, turkey, lentils or chickpeas.

 - Different veggies: Swap out the butternut squash for sweet potatoes and the kale for baby spinach.
+You could also add in some diced red onion as well.

 - Healthy Squash Casserole